 - Varying interest rates

-- Options to purchase equipment at the end of your term
+- Options to purchase the equipment at the end of your term

 At the end of an equipment financing term, most lenders in LenCred’s network let small business owners purchase equipment for prices ranging from $1 to 10% of fair market value, depending on the nature of the equipment.